cewing/training.python_web/source/presentations/session09.rst

 * A view of the Wiki itself, which redirects to the front page.
 * A view of an existing Page
 * A view that allows us to *add* a new Page
-* A view that allows us to *edit* and existing Page
+* A view that allows us to *edit* an existing Page

 .. class:: incremental